IQSS/dataverse/doc/sphinx-guides/source/qa/performance-tests.md

 ## Access

 Access to performance cluster instances requires ssh keys.
 The cluster itself is normally not running to reduce costs.
 To turn on the cluster, log on to the demo server and run the perfenv scripts from the centos default user dir.
-Access to the demo requires an ssh key, see Leonid.

 ## Special Notes ⚠️

-Please note the performance database is also used occasionally by Julian and the Curation team to generate prod reports so a courtesy check with Julian would be good before taking over the env.
+Please note the performance database is also used occasionally by members of the Curation team to generate prod reports so a courtesy check with them would be good before taking over the env.

 Executing the Performance Script